FAQ | Frequently Asked Questions about the OmniBlend

 First select the best jug for your purposes by using the following check list:

-Then decide if you want fully electronic controls (easy-clean) or manual switches.
-Choose between grey and black..
+- Decide if you want fully electronic controls (easy-clean) or manual switches.

 Are the parts replaceable?